 From the early beginnings of pulling together ideas on a large sheet of flip chart paper the Peasedown Party in the Park brand was born.
 The first event, pitched as a grand family fun day, was opened in 2009 by Glastonbury Festival founder Michael Eavis and held in the new location of Beacon Field.
 With a small stage for musical performances and around 1,500 people attending, this was a great start to a string of successful festivals.
 After each year modifications were made, committee members came and went, and new ideas were generated to attract sponsorship and promotion for the event.

 Over the years, many initiatives have been born under the Party in the Park brand.
 All of them are influenced by the team’s desire to make a difference in Peasedown all year round, not just for one day during the summer.

 The future continues to look bright for Party in the Park.
-The team have been recognised at several award ceremonies for their efforts and dedication, and continually look for new ways to promote the aims and objectives of the brand:
+The team have been recognised at several award ceremonies for their efforts and dedication, and continually look for new ways to promote the aims and objectives of the festival:

-• Building community spirit in Peasedown St John
+- Building community spirit in Peasedown St John

-• Bringing people together
+- Bringing people together

-• Putting Peasedown St John on the cultural map
+- Putting Peasedown St John on the cultural map

 Thank you for visiting.